Tremaine Edmunds: Chicago Bears

 On March 15, 2023, Edmunds signed a four-year, $72 million contract with the Chicago Bears.
 In Week 2, in a loss against the Tampa Bay Buccaneers, Edmunds recorded a team-leading 16 total tackles.
 During the Week 15 loss to the Cleveland Browns, Edmunds recorded an interception off of Joe Flacco and returned it 45 yards for his first NFL touchdown.

+Edmunds began the 2025 season as one of Chicago's starting linebackers, recording four interceptions, nine pass deflections, one sack, and 89 combined tackles across 10 starts.
+In Week 11 against the Minnesota Vikings, Edmunds suffered a groin injury that caused him to be placed on injured reserve on November 22, 2025.
+He was activated on December 20, ahead of the team's Week 16 against the Green Bay Packers.

+On March 6, 2026, Edmunds was released by the Bears.

+New York Giants

+On March 12, 2026, Edmunds signed a three-year, $36 million contract with the New York Giants.